WinVector/Examples/LogisticOmit/margin_recovery.md

 Note this estimate has negative entries, so is not yet a sequence of valid frequencies or probabilities.
 We will correct this by adding elements that don’t change the forward mapping under `margin_transform`.
-In linear algebra this means we need a basis for `margin_transform`’s “null space.”
+This means we need a linear algebra basis for `margin_transform`’s “null space.”
 This is gotten as follows.
 The null space calculation is the systematic way of finding blind-spots in the linear transform, without requiring prior domain knowledge.

 ``` r
 # our degree of freedom between solutions